jbass23/mybots/README.md

 creating a base link (`Link0`), and then one by one, adding a joint and link onto a random face of a random already made link.
 If the created joint/link pair overlaps with another, the whole process is scrapped and restarted.
 All links and joints have their absolute positions calculated and stored in the link object, as well as the link's axis-aligned bounding box.
-This is then done 50 (`c.populationSize`) times, all a part of Generation #0.
+This is then done 10 (`c.populationSize`) times, all a part of Generation #0.
 Next, for each body in the population, the code loops through each synapse and has a small chance of randomly reassigning the synapse a different weight.
 Then, it loops through each link, and for each dimension of each link, there is a small chance that the link's size in that dimension is randomly reassigned.
 This mutation process could result in many or few mutations.
 As the fitness of the robot increases, the odds of a synapse or link dimension mutating decrease.
-This is because large mutations can assist a brand-new robot in getting on the right path, large mutations of established robots are less likely to improve the fitness than smaller mutations.
+This is because large mutations can assist a brand-new robot in getting on the right path, but large mutations of established robots are less likely to improve the fitness than smaller mutations.
 If a mutation proved successful, i.e. the fitness of the mutated creatrue was better than that of the original, the mutated creature replaces the original in the population and creates its own "children."
 Otherwise, the child is erased, and the parent creates a new child.
-This evolution process takes place for 50 (`c.NumberOfGenerations`) generations.
+This evolution process takes place for 500 (`c.NumberOfGenerations`) generations.
 Finally, we find the robot in the final generation with the best fitness in the population and displays it in a Python GUI.